Ceri Thomas

-Ceri Thomas is a British executive who is the director of public affairs and communication at Oxford University.
+Ceri Thomas is a British journalist and editor, currently at Tortoise Media.
+Previously, he also worked as the director of public affairs and communication at Oxford University.
 A former radio news producer and media executive, he is a former editor of the BBC Radio 4's Today programme and BBC One's Panorama.

 Education

-Thomas attended the St Bartholomew's School in Newbury, Berkshire, England.
-Attending college starting 1981, he received a Bachelor of Arts with a major in French studies from the then Victoria University of Manchester (now the University of Manchester) in 1985.
+Thomas attended St Bartholomew's School in Newbury.
+In 1985, he took a BA, majoring in French from the then Victoria University of Manchester (now the University of Manchester).

 Career

 LBC and BBC Radio

 Thomas began his career in broadcasting at London's LBC in 1989 as a producer, remaining with the station until 1991.

 He moved to BBC Radio 4 to work as a junior producer with the Today programme in 1995, working on the programme from 1991 to 1997.
 He was promoted to a senior role on Today in 1995, before later moving to BBC Radio 5 Live in 1998.
 Initially, a producer for the breakfast programme, Thomas later became Head of News at 5 Live, leaving in 2004.
 He was subsequently appointed as the BBC's Editor of Newsgathering, before taking a year-long sabbatical to work as a Nieman Fellow in Journalism at Harvard University.
 On returning to the BBC in 2006, he became editor of Radio 4's Today programme.

 In March 2010, while discussing the domination of male presenters on the Today programme during an interview on Radio 4's Feedback (only one out of five was then female), he suggested the show was too tough an environment for women, although he did also say the mix of male and female on the programme was "not ideal".
 Shortly afterwards, he wrote in a Guardian article that the comments had been meant in the context of "a wider news world in which women have not been well represented in senior positions".